 Studies show that attractiveness is measured by facial symmetry, clear and even skin tone and a healthy glow.
 Once we have established a strong foundation and controlled skin conditions that can cause damage, its time to focus on treatments, products, and procedures to optimize your appearance.
 Our Board Certified Dermatologists are well equipped to evaluate your skin, assess your concerns and devise a long-term treatment plan to help your skin to shine.
-At the Skin Wellness Dermatology of Alabama, we stay on the cutting-edge of innovative treatments so that you have a wide variety of options to keep you looking and feeling your best.
+At Skin Wellness Dermatology, we stay on the cutting-edge of innovative treatments so that you have a wide variety of options to keep you looking and feeling your best.
 Together we can enhance your appearance while improving the overall health of your skin.
 We look forward to helping you achieve your skin care goals!

-We are living longer than our ancestors did.
-Even though our bodies may feel more energetic as we get older, they will begin to show signs of aging at some point.
-Skin Wellness Dermatology of Alabama has solutions for men and women that let you be in control of your aging process when it comes to your skin.
+We are living much longer than our ancestors did, and even though our bodies may feel more energetic as we get older, they will begin to show signs of aging at some point.

 One of the most common ways to help your skin look as vibrant as you feel is with targeted botulinum injections.
 Botulinum toxin is known more commonly as Botox®.
 Xeomin and Dysport are other brands of the same product.